-- Noise/vibration and light pollution to off-site habitat.

-- Air pollution.

-- Impacts of recreation.
+- Physical loss or damage to off-site habitat. - Noise/vibration and light pollution to off-site habitat. - Air pollution. - Impacts of recreation.

-- Cat predation.

 6.6 The screening assessment also identified potential likely significant effects in-combination with other plans and policies upon Sherwood Forest ppSPA as a result of the impacts listed above.
 However, due to examining further detail regarding the impact pathways (for noise/vibration and light pollution to off-site habitat) and the incorporation of recommended mitigation measures within relevant policies, the Appropriate Assessment concluded that no adverse effects on integrity of the ppSPA would occur as a result of the impact types listed above.